On the role of interaction in sequential Monte Carlo algorithms: Introduction

 \section{Introduction}

 At the frontier of computational statistics there is growing interest in parallel implementation of Monte Carlo algorithms using multi-processor and distributed architectures.
-However, the resampling step of sequential Monte Carlo (SMC) methods \citep{gordon1993novel} (see \citep{kunsch2013particle} for a recent overview) which involves a degree of interaction between simulated ``particles'', hinders their parallelization.
-So, whilst multi-processor implementation offers some speed up for SMC, the potential benefits of distributed computing are not fully realized \citep{lee2010utility}.
+However, the resampling step of sequential Monte Carlo (SMC) methods \cite{gordon1993novel} (see \cite {kunsch2013particle} for a recent overview) which involves a degree of interaction between simulated ``particles'', hinders their parallelization.
+So, whilst multi-processor implementation offers some speed up for SMC, the potential benefits of distributed computing are not fully realized \cite{lee2010utility}.

-Performing resampling only occasionally, a technique originally suggested for the somewhat different reason of variance reduction \citep{liu1995blind}, alleviates this problem to some extent, but the collective nature of the resampling operation remains the computational bottleneck.
+Performing resampling only occasionally, a technique originally suggested for the somewhat different reason of variance reduction \cite{liu1995blind}, alleviates this problem to some extent, but the collective nature of the resampling operation remains the computational bottleneck.
 On the other hand, crude attempts to entirely do away with the resampling step may result in unstable or even non-convergent algorithms.
-With these issues in mind we seek a better understanding of the relationship between the interaction structure of SMC algorithms and theoretical properties of the approximations they deliver.
-Our overall aim is to address the following question:
+With these issues in mind, we seek a better understanding of the relationship between the interaction structure of SMC algorithms and theoretical properties of the approximations they deliver.
+Our overall aim is to address the following question: \emph{To what extent can the degree of interaction between particles be reduced, whilst ensuring provable stability of the algorithm?} Our strategy is to introduce and study an unusually general type of SMC algorithm featuring a parameterized resampling mechanism.
+This\vadjust{\goodbreak} provides a flexible framework in which we are ultimately able to attach meaning to \emph{degree of interaction} in terms of graph-theoretic quantities.
+To address the matter of \emph{provable stability}, we seek conditions under which the algorithm yields time-uniformly convergent approximations of prediction filters, and approximations of marginal likelihoods whose relative variance can be controlled at a linear-in-time cost.